adickinson72/website/content/en/docs/guides/flux-e2e.md

 ### 13. GitRepository and HelmChart (Alternative Sources for Helm)

-GR can be used as a source for Helm Release.
+A `GitRepository` can be used as a source for Helm Release.
 The Git repo is not a native storage format for helm and there are some idiosyncrasies when you’re using Helm Controller with a Git repository source.
 You can use a GitRepository as a source, but best practice is to limit it to 1:1 (don’t do mono repo) - bad idea to create a repo with 400 helm charts.
-The problem is that git repo sources are tgz files end up with lots of artifacts pulled each time (overloading).
+The problem is that Git repo sources are tgz files end up with lots of artifacts pulled each time (overloading).
 Orange juice analogy here?

 So you have lots of tools at your disposal for making sources narrowly scoped, and if you will use them all, you can avoid any potential issues stemming from Helm Controller accidentally pulling in resources and causing source controller to repackage them again, when you did not need to include them in the chart.